-The Company has adopted a new Share Dealing Policy which is intended to assist the Company and its staff in complying with their obligations under the Market Abuse Regulation which came into effect in 2016.
+The Company has adopted a Share Dealing Policy which is intended to assist the Company and its staff in complying with their obligations under the Market Abuse Regulation.
 The Policy addresses the share dealing restrictions set out in MAR and reflects the requirements for a securities dealing policy set out in the AIM Rules.